How to deal with a broody hen

 The conditions which are needed to encourage a hen to begin to ovulate and lay eggs include the following:

-• Having moulted during the off season and fully regrown a set of new feathers
+• Having moulted during the offseason and regrown a full set of new feathers;

-• Having a safe and secure, preferably darkened nest area, with perhaps artificial eggs for enticement to use the provided area.
+• Having a safe and secure, preferably darkened nest area, with perhaps artificial eggs to entice her to use it.

 CONDITIONS WHICH WILL MAINTAIN EGG PRODUCTION FOR AS LONG AS POSSIBLE INCLUDE:

-If you choose to encourage egg production over broodiness you will need to either choose a breed not prone to broodiness like commercial layers or heritage light breeds like Leghorns, or learn how to recognise a broody and break her of the habit as quickly as possible.
+If you choose to encourage egg production over broodiness you will need to either choose a breed not prone to broodiness like commercial layers or heritage light breeds such as Leghorns, or learn how to recognise a broody and break her of the habit as quickly as possible (more on that below).

 You can also choose to extend the natural summer day length of 16 hours, once the days start to shorten after the longest day (December 21) by adding an artificial light source which can come on early in the morning or in the evening, but preferably both ends of the day.
 A light coming on at 5.30am and going off at sunrise and then coming on before sunset and going off at 9.30pm will give your hens 16 hours of daylight and maintain their egg production.

 WHERE ARE THE ROOSTERS IN THIS PLAN?